genixpro/hypermax/README.md

     - Automatic uploading of results to Google Drive
 - Model Execution
     - Autokill long-running models
+    - Autokill models that take too much RAM (or GPU RAM)
+    - Autokill models that take too much Disk / Network (not sure about this one)
+    - Fix bug related to using too many file handlers.
     - Automatically keep logs / errors for models executing
     - Execute model as an executable
     - Execute model as a python function